Welcome to this first article on the world of IT (Information Technology).

 If you are dealing with a real person on the phone or at your door, here are a few strategies to use:

-- Play dumb, say you don’t understand and leave it at that!
+- Play ignorant, say you don’t understand and leave it at that!

 - Simply say you are not interested, don’t hesitate to say so!